nilsh7/Hot-STARSHIP/README.md

 ```
 sr.plot('t', 'T', z=['Wall', 0.02, 0.05])
 ```
-which will plot temperature as a function of time at the wall, 2 cm into the material and 5 cm into the material.
+which will plot temperature as a function of time at the wall, 2 cm and 5 cm into the material.
 If you rather wish to plot as function of location, go ahead:
 ```
 sr.plot('z', 'beta', t=[20, 100, 200])
 ```